Standard Gravure shooting: Perpetrator

 Photo of Joseph Wesbecker from his driver's licence.

-Joseph Thomas Wesbecker (April 27, 1942 – September 14, 1989) was identified as the shooter.
+Joseph Thomas "Rocky" Wesbecker (April 27, 1942 – September 14, 1989) was identified as the perpetrator.
 When he was 13 months old, his father, a construction worker, died in a fall.
 After his father's death, he was raised as an only child by his mother Martha, herself only 16 years old at that time, and her family, though he was often passed from place to place during his early childhood, and at one time deposited in an orphanage for almost a year.
 His grandfather, to whom he felt closely attached, died when he was four.

 As Wesbecker was a poor student, he dropped out of high school in the ninth grade, but later managed to earn his G.E.D.
 In 1960 he started to work as a pressman at a printing plant and married one year later.
 With his wife he had two sons, James and Joseph.
 In 1971, he started working at Standard Gravure, where he soon earned a reputation as a determined, hard-working, loyal and reliable worker.

 The year 1978 marked the beginning of the downward slope of Wesbecker's life.
 His marriage ended in divorce and a bitter battle over custody and support for his two sons ensued.
 It was also the year he admitted himself for the first time to a hospital to seek psychiatric treatment.
 In 1983, Wesbecker married again; Wesbecker's second marriage also ended in divorce after one year.
 As a consequence he became increasingly reclusive and suicidal, separated from most of his family members and lived an overall lonely life, in whose center his work remained.